Infinite presentability of groups and condensation: Condensation groups

-\begin{proposition} Let $G$ be a finitely generated group.
-Suppose that $H_2(G,\Z)$ does not satisfy the condition of Proposition \ref{p_condsa}(\ref{aec}).
-Then $G$ is of extrinsic condensation. \end{proposition} \begin{proof} If $F$ is a finitely generated free group with an epimorphism $F\epi G$ with kernel $R$, then, setting $A=R/[R,F]$, we have a central extension
+We begin with an analogue of Proposition \ref{p_schur}. \begin{proposition} Let $G$ be a finitely generated group.
+Suppose that $H_2(G,\Z)$ is either not minimax or that it admits $\Z(p^\infty)^2$ as a quotient for some prime $p$.
+Then $G$ is of extrinsic condensation. \end{proposition} \begin{proof} If $H_2(G,\Z)$ is not minimax the group $G$ is infinitely independently presented by Proposition \ref{p_schur} and so of extrinsic condensation by Lemma \ref{indcon}(1).

-Arguing exactly as in the proof of Proposition \ref{p_schur}, $A$ admits $H_2(G,\Z)$ as a subgroup and therefore also fails to satisfy the condition of Proposition \ref{p_condsa}(\ref{aec}), and thus $A$ is a condensation element in the set of its own subgroups, which are normal in $F/[R,F]$ because $A$ is central.
-It follows that $G$ is of extrinsic condensation. \end{proof}